kaityo256/jackknife/README.md

 ## C++ Sample

-Suppose x is a randome variable which obeys the normal distribution.
+Suppose x is a random variable which obeys the normal distribution.
 We want to estimate the following three quantities.

 1. 1 / <x^2> = 1
 2. <x^4> / <x^2>^2 = 3
 3. <x^4> / <x^4> / <x^2> = 5

-We draw N samples of x and calculate the aboves by the simple estimator and the jackknife estimator.
+We draw N samples of x and calculate the above by the simple estimator and the jackknife estimator.

 ```sh
 $ cd cpp_sample